fragN7/Chess-Web-API/README.md

 ## API Endpoint Documentation <a name="api-endpoint-documentation"></a>

 Please refer to the [API Endpoint Documentation](https://app.swaggerhub.com/apis-docs/IAGUTAALEN/ChessApi/1.0.0) for detailed information about all the endpoints and their functionality.

-## Front End Documentation <a name="frontend-documentation"></a>

-Please refer to the [Front End Documentation / User Manual](https://app.swaggerhub.com/apis-docs/IAGUTAALEN/ChessApi/1.0.0) for detailed information about the frontend and it's functionalities.

 ## Deployment <a name="deployment"></a>